 - The U.S. Small Business Administration (SBA) is a great general resource for businesses.
 They offer a step-by-step tool that explains each section of the business plan template, along with a place to input your specific business information along the way.

 - SCORE, a nonprofit resource partner with the SBA, has a variety of resources geared toward creating business plans and starting small businesses.
-This includes a 60-minute webinar on One Page Business Plans, an on-demand Developing a Business Plan course, articles about business plan creation, and even mentorship opportunities.
+This includes a 60-minute webinar on One Page Business Plans, an on-demand Developing a Business Plan course, articles about business plans, and even mentorship opportunities.

 - For those who prefer educational videos, BizPlanTemplate.com offers a free business plan template paired with a 10-minute tutorial explaining each section.